enzoftware/barcode-reader/README.md

 # barcode-eyes
-:eyes: Simple android app for reading barcodes from products and store in a DB
+:eyes: :door: Simple android app for reading barcodes from products and store in a Room DB

-## Todo's :
+## TODO :
-- Migrate to SQLite => Room
+[x] Migrate to SQLite => Room